Rural health: Following health recommendations

-Health Care
+Health care

 The health care in general in rural areas has always been struggling.
 The lack of health care providers has made it difficult for residents to get the care that they might need without going to the big city.
 With the COVID-19 outbreak, more medical professionals were needed and more equipments and regulations were required.
 Rural communities have a higher percentage of an older population and they are more susceptible to the virus.
 Finding ways and people to care for them when they got sick became even more difficult.
 Rural communities also tend to have a lower rates of health literacy.
-Health literacy is “...an individuals’ ability to access health information, to understand it, and to apply it in ways that promote good health.
-This makes it harder to protect individuals when they can’t effectively communicate with their health care providers.
+Health literacy is "...an individuals' ability to access health information, to understand it, and to apply it in ways that promote good health.
+This makes it harder to protect individuals when they can't effectively communicate with their health care providers.

+Health disparities in United States rural populations

+Spatial disparities in health

+While the definition of rurality is debated, spatially related disparities are a prominent health problem.
+Rural sociologists have considered the importance of the urban-rural (spatial) continuum for some time.
+In the United States, the field of "rural sociology" is inherently based on the assumption that generalizations made about urban populations are not able to be applied to rural ones.
+Linda Lobao, a prominent rural sociologist, states, "Rural populations were argued to be fundamentally different in their social organization, norms, values, and a host of other attributes."
+In a paper published in Rural Sociology from 1942, Dorn shares his concerns about U.S. disparities of infant and maternal mortality rates and what he refers to as "sickness (morbidity) rates," juxtaposed with the relatively lower number of physicians and hospitals in the rural areas.
+He surmises that the "typical" public health activities have exclusively focused on sanitation and controlling communicable disease leaves little to no money for direct medical care.
+Recent research indicates that rural health access challenges extend to pets, as well.